 For a full list of conditions and descriptions, check out this help doc.

-In this case, the message is the review request that we will send them.
+In this case, the action is the review request that we will send them.
 By default, you'll see Junip's first message template here.
 Clicking on the template name will take you to the template so that you can preview or edit it.

 Note: these flow basics will apply to other flows as well, like the one that you can use to send an incentive email.